-develop and explore their talent in different sports and over 10 sports teams are established, including Athletic, Fencing, Ruby, etc, under the management of the SAO and professional coaches.
-The sports teams represent the University in various inter-institutions competitions held by The University Sports Federation of Hong Kong, China and other organizations.
+develop and explore their talent in different sports.
+Over 10 sports teams are established, including Athletic, Table Tennis, Fencing, Rugby, etc, under the management of the SAO and professional coaches.
+The sports teams represent the University in various interinstitutions competitions held by The University Sports Federation of Hong Kong, China and other organizations.
 The SAO also regularly organizes Physical Education courses for students which aim to promote a healthy lifestyle, spur students' interest in sports and cultivate a positive sports culture on campus.